Exploring Georgia's Natural History

 The Pleistocene fossils occur in the clays deposited in the caves.
 Red caves earths, sometimes unconsolidated and sometime erratically but thoroughly cemented into a “cave breccia”.
 (Breccia; a rock composed of angular, broken fragments cemented together by a fine matrix, Wikipedia) The fossil deposits known in 1967 to Lipps and Ray occurred in a small remnant of Quarry Mountain, on the southeast corner, separated from the main body of the mountain by blasting and quarrying.

 Fossils have been collected from the old land surface, from blasting rubble, from crevices among boulders, and from solution holes of various sizes wherever remnants of cave earth.
 As a result of these conditions there is every reason to expect mixing of fossils deposited at different times.
 Lipps and Ray state “…the apparent ecological incompatibility displayed among the fossil mammals...”
-Repitles share this incompatibility too.
+Reptiles share this incompatibility too.

 The fossils cannot be dated by bedding.
 The only accurate methods of dating would be by comparison to known occurrences of the species or direct date-testing of the fossils.